Divorced with Children: What To Do During Summer Break

 It is important to take the time to talk to the director of the camp should you have any questions.
 There are some camps that have a religious aspect to them, and it would be essential to know before committing your child to that camp.

 Most of all, summer camps are a great way to break up the monotony that can come along with the summer.
 This is especially bad for children who are going through divorce situations in their homes.
-Give your kids a chance to have fun.
+Give your kids a chance to just be kids.

-Whatever you decide on doing, make sure that you give your kids a chance to be kids and to have fun without having to be reminded of divorce.
-This can be easier said than done at times, but it is something that will prepare them to move forward with the process in a far less painful way.
+Whatever you decide on doing, make sure that you give your kids a chance to just have fun.
+Let them have fun without having to be reminded of divorce.
+This can be easier said than done.
+However, this is something that will prepare them to move forward with the process in a far less painful way.